FmTod2/skill-assessment-company-managment/README.md

 * Use basic Laravel resource controllers with default methods – index, create, store etc.
 * Use Laravel’s validation function, using Request classes
 * Use Laravel’s pagination for showing Companies/Employees list, 10 entries per page
-* Expose and API to list all companies and employees
+* Expose an API to list all companies and employees
 * Let your creativity run wild and add a feature not mentioned above that you think would be useful for the application

 ## Developer